Could Lyme disease in children lead to parental flooding?

 I have found that in my practice, Lyme disease in children can cause emotional, educational, and social issues, oftentimes with debilitating consequences.
 Some of the parents have felt overwhelmed by their child’s illness.
 Could there be parental flooding during conflicts with a child who has Lyme disease?

+Could Lyme disease in children lead to parental flooding described in a recent paper?
 Parents experiencing flooding “are overwhelmed by the intensity and aversive nature of child negative affect,” writes Del Vecchio and colleagues in the Journal of Abnormal Child Psychology.1

 When this occurs, parents “may be less likely to react effectively and instead may focus on escaping the aversive situation, disciplining either overly permissively or punitively to escape quickly from child negative affect.”